unraid/docs/docs/unraid-os/manual/troubleshooting.md

   writes to the flash drive.
 Some folks are hesitant to use the flash drive in this manner as it may shorten the life of the flash drive.

-: The advantage of this approach is that it captures everything from the start of the boot process which can be important if trying to diagnose boot problems.
+  - The advantage of this approach is that it captures everything from the start of the boot process which can be important if trying to diagnose boot problems.

-- **Remote Syslog Server**: This is used when you have another machine on your network that is acting as a syslog server.
+#### **Remote Syslog Server**: This is used when you have another machine
+  on your network that is acting as a syslog server.
 This can be another Unraid server.
 You can also use virtually any other computer.
-You find the necessary software by googling for the syslog server `<Operating system>`{=html} After you have set up the computer/server, you fill in the computer/server name or the IP address.
+You find the necessary software by googling for the syslog server of that computer's operating system.
+After you have set up the computer/server, you fill in the computer/server name or the IP address.
 (I prefer to use the IP address as there is never any confusion about what it is.)
 Then click on the 'Apply' button and your syslog will be mirrored to the other computer.

-: The other computer has to be left on continuously until the problem occurs.
+  - The other computer has to be left on continuously until the problem occurs.
-: The events captured will only start with the point at which the syslog daemon is started during the boot process thus missing the very start of the boot process.
+  - The events captured will only start with the point at which the syslog daemon is started during the boot process thus missing the very start of the boot process.

 ![](../assets/Syslog-server.jpg)

-- **Local Syslog Server**: Set this to **Enabled** to setup this Unraid server to act as a network syslog server.
+#### **Local Syslog Server**: Set this to **Enabled** to setup this
+  Unraid server to act as a network syslog server.
 When this is enabled then some extra options are offered.
 The built-in Help gives guidance /n suitable settings.